Buying Beware Of Social Proof When It Comes To Buying Property

 - 85% sold on launch day in Orchard!

-Which headline do you think is the most effective to you?
+Which headline do you think is the most effective for you?

 Well, if you’re anything like most people, number 3 would surely be the standout choice.